 at the age of 86 years old

-The High Chiefess Elizabeth Keka`aniau was the honorable ceremony officiator in some memorial events of the Kamehameha Dynasty, such as the unveiling of the tablets of the Battle of Nu`uanu and the Birth Place of Kamehameha III.
-Also unveiling the tablet at Kawaiaha'o Church dedicated to Amos Star Cooke, teacher of the Royal School
+The High Chiefess Elizabeth Kekaʻaniʻau was the honorable ceremony officiator in some memorial events of the Kamehameha Dynasty, such as the unveiling of the tablets of the Battle of Nuʻuanu and the Birth Place of Kamehameha III.
+Also unveiling the tablet at Kawaiahaʻo Church dedicated to Amos Star Cooke, Instructor of the Royal School exclusively for the young royal chiefs who were eligible to rule.

 March 17, 1914 - A TRIBUTE PAID TO THE MEMORY OF KING KAMEHAMEHA III